 Guadalajara Mexican Grill

-Many dishes are served with chili, beans, guacamole, or pico di gallo.
-Why not sample the seafood enchilada, where at least one of the enchiladas is stuffed with shrimp and Jack cheese?
-It’s served with beans, rice and tortillas.
+Many dishes are served with chili, beans, and fresh pico de gallo.
+A standout is the seafood enchilada, stuffed with shrimp and Jack cheese, served with rice and tortillas.
+Naturally, you can order a wide range of Mexican drinks, including premium tequilas.

 Hours:

-• Monday – Thursday: 11 am—9 pm
+- Monday – Thursday: 11 am — 9 pm

-• Friday – Saturday: 11 am—10 pm
+- Friday – Saturday: 11 am — 10 pm

-• Sunday: 10 am—9 pm
+- Sunday: 10 am — 9 pm

 Rodrigo’s Mexican Grill